 This program is intended to equip participants with skills requisite for working effectively with children and adolescents.
-The program is embedded in our degree programs, but is also available for licensed persons as a certification program (certification is granted by OAPT).
+The program is embedded in our degree programs, but is also available for licensed persons as a certification program.
 Those taking the complete program will complete 60-hours of coursework and will graduate with an MAMFT/Child Therapy degree.
 CTP-track students complete most of the program with their MSCP and MAMFT counterparts, but will diverge in Module 13 to complete Child Development.
 CTP-track students rejoin their MAMFT counterparts for Module 14 to complete Marital and Family Systems.
 From there, CTP-track students will diverge one final time to complete Modules 15-18.
 Students completing the five courses in the child therapy track concentration will meet the requirements to become a Registered Play Therapist (RPT).

 Those interested in taking the five Child Therapy courses as a certification program can audit the courses in sequential order.
 By auditing these courses, students will meet the academic requirements for the Oklahoma Association of Play Therapists program; however, this does not mean students will be certified play therapists with the OAPT.
 Certification is granted by OAPT and not by Southern Nazarene University.
 SNU does not offer a certification program.
 Classes that are available to audit are listed below and identified by an asterick*.